What are Brake Retarders or ‘Jake Brakes’?

-In accordance with the state Vehicle Code, Penndot has the sole authority to regulate vehicle equipment.
+In accordance with the state Vehicle Code, PennDOT has the sole authority to regulate vehicle equipment.
 The use and/or prohibition of the use of engine brake retarders falls under this authority.
-Any municipality in the commonwealth prohibiting the use of engine brake retarders must first obtain permission from Penndot.
+Any municipality in the Commonwealth prohibiting the use of engine brake retarders must first obtain permission from PennDOT.

 In order to prohibit brake retarders, all of the following must be satisfied:

 - The roadway is not a limited access facility or a ramp exiting from a highway with a posted speed or 85th percentile speed of 55 MPH or greater.

 - The average downhill grade does not exceed 4 percent within any 500 foot section of highway.

 - A reduced speed limit or reduced gear zone does not exist for trucks due to a hazardous grade determination.

 - The posted speed limit or 85th percentile speed is less than 55 MPH.

 - There is no history of runaway truck crashes in the past 3 years.